eurekaclinical/i2b2-export/i2b2-export-service/README.md

 These properties are specified in a standard Java properties file.
 By default, the application looks for the file in /etc/i2b2export/i2b2export.properties.
 This location can be overridden using the Java system property `i2b2export.propertiesFile`.

+A Tomcat restart is required to detect any changes to the configuration file.

 ### WAR installation
 Stop tomcat, copy the warfile into the tomcat webapps directory, and start tomcat.